Brain Injury

 Case Studies: Improvements in TBI and Concussion Symptoms

-One case involved a 13-year-old boy who had persistent post-concussion symptoms after a sports injury.
-He suffered from daily headaches, poor concentration in school, and severe light sensitivity (photophobia).
-After a thorough evaluation, a chiropractor provided care twice a week, including upper cervical specific adjustments and full-spine adjustments as needed.
-After four weeks (eight visits), the boy showed 80% overall improvement in his symptoms, with significant reductions in headache intensity, improved attention span, and resolution of photophobia jccponline.com.
-By the re-examination, his neurological exam had normalized and he was able to return to regular activities.
-The authors concluded this case illustrates how concussion-related headaches and cognitive symptoms may improve in patients receiving chiropractic care jccponline.com
+A published pediatric case report described a thirteen year old boy with persistent post concussion symptoms following a sports related head injury.
+The patient experienced daily headaches, impaired concentration at school, and severe light sensitivity consistent with photophobia.
+After comprehensive clinical assessment, chiropractic care was initiated at a frequency of two visits per week and included specific upper cervical adjustments along with full spine care as clinically indicated.
+After four weeks of care totaling eight visits, the patient demonstrated approximately eighty percent overall improvement in symptoms, with marked reductions in headache intensity, measurable improvement in attention and focus, and complete resolution of photophobia jccponline.com.
+On re examination, neurological findings had normalized and the patient was able to resume regular academic and physical activities.
+The authors concluded that this case illustrates the potential for concussion related headaches and cognitive symptoms to improve in pediatric patients receiving chiropractic care jccponline.com.

-It’s important to note that such case studies, while positive, are not “proof” in the way a large clinical trial would be.
-However, they do offer proof of concept that correcting spinal subluxation can correlate with meaningful recovery in TBI patients.
-A review of the literature finds that growing numbers of case reports document improvement in post-concussion symptoms following chiropractic adjustments journal.parker.edu.
-Even in pediatric populations where concussion can be particularly disruptive to development, chiropractic interventions have shown similar improvements without adverse events journal.parker.edupubmed.ncbi.nlm.nih.gov.
-These reports collectively describe improvements in headache frequency and intensity, neck pain, dizziness, balance, focus and memory, sleep quality, and even emotional stability.
-For family members seeking hope, this body of qualitative evidence suggests that chiropractic care can offer a gentle, drug-free avenue to support a brain-injured loved one’s recovery in ways conventional care might overlook.
+It is important to recognize that case studies, while encouraging, do not provide the same level of evidentiary certainty as large randomized clinical trials.
+However, they do offer a clear proof of concept that correction of spinal subluxation can correlate with meaningful functional recovery in individuals with traumatic brain injury.
+Reviews of the available literature indicate a growing number of peer reviewed case reports documenting improvement in post concussion symptoms following chiropractic adjustments journal.parker.edu.
+Similar findings have been reported in pediatric populations, in which concussion related dysfunction can significantly disrupt neurological development, with published cases demonstrating symptomatic improvement following chiropractic intervention without reported adverse events journal.parker.edupubmed.ncbi.nlm.nih.gov.
+Across these reports, commonly observed improvements include reductions in headache frequency and intensity, decreased neck pain, improved balance and dizziness control, enhanced focus and memory, better sleep quality, and improved emotional stability.
+Collectively, this qualitative body of evidence suggests that chiropractic care may provide a gentle, non pharmacological approach to supporting neurological recovery in brain injured individuals, particularly in areas of nervous system regulation that may not be fully addressed by conventional care alone.

 1) Grostic JD.
 Dentate ligament – cord distortion hypothesis: anatomical mechanism for cervical subluxation to produce neurological dysfunctionpmc.ncbi.nlm.nih.govpmc.ncbi.nlm.nih.gov.
 Chiropr Res J. 1988;1(1):47–55.